Turkish election: Here's how an opposition win could impact EU ties

 Still, whoever wins the elections will not be able to solve these issues easily, Toygur said.

-"Turkiye's relations {with the EU} cannot be discussed separately from Turkiye's relations with Cyprus and Greece because they are EU members and extremely important when it comes to decision- making."
+"Turkey's relations {with the EU} cannot be discussed separately from Turkey's relations with Cyprus and Greece because they are EU members and extremely important when it comes to decision- making."

 What happens if Erdoğan wins